JM-Dev-ARG/LCS_web_astro/src/content/posts/post1.md

 ---
 id: 1
 title: "Post 1"
 description: "Hi!
 I’m your first Markdown file in StackEdit.
 If you want to learn about StackEdit, you can read me.
 If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the file explorer on the left corner of the navigation bar."
+Once you have finished with me."
 date: "01 Enero 2025"
 author: "Javier"
 img: "img/retiro2.avif"